Innisfail, Queensland: Climate

 Innisfail experiences a tropical rainforest climate (Köppen: Af) and has no month with an average temperature below 18 C or with less than 60 mm of rainfall.
 However, as a trade-wind climate that experiences frequent cyclones, it is not equatorial.
 Consistently, humid, very warm to hot weather dominates in Innisfail.
 In particular Innisfail is reputed as being among the wettest towns in Australia.
 Babinda, 30 km north of Innisfail is generally considered to be the wettest.

 Unlike most of tropical Australia, the southern winter or "dry" season is not completely dry as moist easterly winds bring frequent showers; rainfall is, however, still far lower than during the southern summer.
-Monthly totals of over 1000 mm are a routine occurrence in the region between January and April and some months will not experience a day without rain if the monsoon is unusually heavy.
+Monthly totals of over 1000 mm are common in the region between January and April and some months will not experience a day without rain if the monsoon is unusually heavy.
 The town gets around 63.5 clear days per year.

-During the summer ‘cyclone season’, Innisfail is frequently under threat from tropical cyclones developing in the Coral Sea.
-Furthermore, high rainfall associated with aforementioned cyclones and monsoons, combined with Innisfail settlement on adjoining rivers causes flooding to be commonplace, occurring to varied degrees of severity annually.
+During the summer "cyclone season", Innisfail is frequently under threat from tropical cyclones developing in the Coral Sea.
+High rainfall associated with these storms, combined with Innisfail's riverside location often causes flooding.

+Climate data is taken from Innisfail weather station, which has recorded rainfall since 1881 and temperature since 1908.
+Meanwhile, sun data was borrowed from the South Johnstone EXP weather station, 9.7 km SW of Innisfail.